waterbottlekittkatt08/dk64-lz-randomizer/dev/bugList.md

 - Arcade is broken upon exit
 - Turning on Lighthouse CS doesn't work properly
 - Free seal GB not obtainable
+- Kasplat pens use the spawn coordinates as xmin and zmin

 ## BUGS THAT HAVE BEEN FIXED
 - Crashing out of global maps